-A motivation for studying binary networks comes from models of disordered two-phase composite materials which are found to exhibit power-law scaling in their bulk responses over several orders of magnitude in the contrast ratio of the components [11, 2, 1, 12].
+An initial motivation for studying binary networks comes from models of composite materials.
+Disordered two-phase composite materials are found to exhibit power-law scaling in their bulk responses over several orders of magnitude in the contrast ratio of the components [11, 2], and this effect has been observed [1, 12] in both physical and numerical experiment son conductor-dielectric composite materials.
 In the electrical experiments this was previously referred to as "Universal Dielectric Response" (UDR), and it has been observed [13, 14] that this is an emergent property arising out of the random nature of the mixture.
-For a binary disordered mixture, the different components can then be assigned randomly to the bonds on the lattice [15] and in most previous studies a 2D square lattice has been used, with the admittance of the bonds assigned randomly as either $y_2 = i\omega C$ or $y_1 = 1/R$, with probability p, 1 - prespectively and for which $\mu = i\omega CR$.
-For convenience we consider this case in this Section, and the more general case later in the paper.
-The components are distributed in a two-dimensional lattice between two bus-bars, one of which is grounded and the other is raised to a potential V(t).
-Such a network is illustrated in 1.
-The network will have a current I(t) between the bus-bars, and the macroscopic (complex) admittance is given by
+The same response is also found in numerical studies using 2D lattice structures with bonds randomly assigned to have a conductivity which is either constant or linearly variable in a parameter.
+These studies reveal that the emergent scaling is a property of a large number of complex system that can be represented as such a binary percolation network.
+A simple model of such conductor-dielectric mixtures with fine structure is a large electrical circuit representation, replacing the constituent conducting and dielectric parts with a linear C-R network with $N \gg 1$ resistors and capacitors, respectively forming the bonds in this network.
+Similarly, large mixtures of materials with different resistance can be modelled by R-R resistor-resistor networks.
+For a binary disordered mixture, the different components can then be assigned randomly to the bonds on the lattice [15].
+In most previous studies a 2D square lattice has been used, with bonds assigned randomly as either C or R, with probability p, 1-p respectively.
+The components are distributed in a two-dimensional lattice between two bus-bars.
+On of which is grounded and the other is raised to a potential $V(t) = V \exp(i\omega t)$.
+This leads to a current $I(t) = I(\omega) \exp(i\omega t)$ between the bus-bars, and we measure the macroscopic (complex) admittance given by